tmshv/waterfront/pages/komanda-yugo-zapad/en.md

 **Events:**

 - Meeting with residents.
 Getting to know the Waterfront project
-- “Water in the city” meeting
+- “Water in the City” meeting
 - The second meeting with the residents.
 Identifying problems and finding solutions
 - Environmental action "Monitoring of marine debris on the beach along the Baltic Boulevard" (together with the Friends of the Baltic and the
 Marine debris in the Gulf of Finland project)